-For further exploration of the area, from Anderson Mill, continue eastward in the San Domingo Wash.
+Side Trips: For further exploration of the area, from Anderson Mill, continue eastward in the San Domingo Wash.
 While following this wash, you’ll find a series of old pegmatite mines as well as the Underwood Family Homestead and gravesite.
 Reset your trip odometer as you leave Anderson Mill.
 The first possible side trip occurs just 0.2 miles from Anderson Mill.
 As the wash turns right and then back left, make a hard left uphill.
 After a short climb, head right at the intersection to continue to the old workings of a pegmatite mine.
 This mine is closed off but there is still a little bit left to see.
 As you continue along in the wash, the second possible side trip comes at 0.7 miles from Anderson Mill.
 As the wash curves left, make an even harder left onto the barely traveled rocky trail.
 After a short jaunt, the trail ends at the site of yet another pegmatite mine with some ore piles and a filled in working.
 The third possible side trip comes just before the 1.0 mile mark from Anderson Mill.
 You’ll take a right off the main wash onto a steep trail.
 This leads to two fenced off yet, easily accessible mine adits.
 These two adits are perhaps the “most open” or “most significant” of all the other ones we found in the area.
 Just 0.1 miles later, a wash heads east from the San Domingo Wash.
 This trail quickly becomes impassable and after a short time exploring the area, nothing more than ore piles could be found.
-The fifth and final side trip (and the most significant – do only this one if you have limited time), the Underwood family Homestead and gravesite comes on the left at 1.5 miles from Anderson Mill.
+The final stop on this side trip is also the most significant (do only this one if you have limited time) is the Underwood family Homestead and gravesite comes on the left at 1.5 miles from Anderson Mill.
 Take some time to explore the old graves, the wells, and the now destroyed house where the Underwood Family once lived.
 Head back to Anderson Mill when you are done (or continue to explore the area at your own discretion) and then head back to the staging area from there.